K-S-K/Tutorials/WSL/Readme.md

 ## Experimental part

 ### Creating the WSL distribution of the desired type
 There are a lot of templates for WSL distributions that we can use, as official and as custom.
 We can name many reasons for choosing, like customer requirements, image size, target platform performance, etc. But this is not the point of this article.
 As a requirement for this article, we have, for instance, the **Debian** image as an initial image template.
-At least it is a very compact version of Linux (according to [^ms-learn-basic]) - it requires 93.5 Mb to download instead of 608 Mb of Ubuntu; it can be important when you use a metered connection.
+At least it is a very compact version of Linux (according to [^1]) - it requires 93.5 Mb to download instead of 608 Mb of Ubuntu; it can be important when you use a metered connection.
 Also, Debian gets 508 MB of disk space, while Ubuntu wants 7.7 GB.
 So, the choice is yours.

 ### Get the name of the source image we can use as the initial template
 ```